General guidance - Innovate UK

 Your previous projects

-Before you start your application you must make sure that any previous projects have fully complied with the awards terms and conditions.
+Before you start your application you must make sure you comply with the specific competition eligibility criteria around previous projects.

 A previous project is defined as one where the research and development work has been completed and the final reports have been submitted.